Dartmouth College fraternities and sororities: Alpha Delta

 Alpha Delta (ΑΔ), commonly called AD, was initially founded by members of the Gamma Sigma Society.
 In 1847, the society became the Dartmouth chapter of Alpha Delta Phi, a national fraternity.
 The house dissociated from its parent corporation in 1969 and renamed itself The Alpha Delta Fraternity.
 Alpha Delta is well known for being part of the inspiration behind the movie National Lampoon's Animal House.
 The screenplay, co-written by Chris Miller, class of 1963, was inspired by a pair of short stories Miller wrote in National Lampoon in 1974 and 1975 ("The Night of the Seven Fires" and "Pinto's First Lay") about his experiences as a member of Alpha Delta.
 In November 2006, Miller published a memoir of his experiences in the fraternity under the title The Real Animal House: The Awesomely Depraved Saga of the Fraternity That Inspired the Movie.
 Alpha Delta was derecognized by Dartmouth College on April 13, 2015.
+In 2025, after a decade without students living in the building, the Alpha Delta Alumni Corporation appealed to the Hanover zoning board to once again convert the facility to student housing.